Key statutes, regulations and adopted international standards

 A business operator who has violated an order pursuant to article 42(2) shall be subject to imprisonment with labour for not more than six months or a criminal fine of not more than ¥300,000.

 Updates and trends

-Proposed amendment to the APPI
+Amendment to the APPI

 Images of individuals captured by a surveillance camera and facial recognition data obtained from these images fall under personal information if the images or data can be used to identify a specific individual.

 In addition, when such images or facial recognition data are stored in a systematically organised manner, they fall under ‘personal information database’ and are treated as personal data.

 Therefore, the regulations under the APPI would apply to the collection, use or transfer of images of individuals captured by a surveillance camera and facial recognition data obtained from those images.

 Article 21, paragraph 2 of the Constitution of Japan guarantees the secrecy of any means of communications as a basic human right.
 In accordance with the Constitution of Japan, the Telecommunications Business Act, the Wire Telecommunications Act and the Radio Act in the area of telecommunications contain provisions protecting the secrecy of communications.